gridcoin-community/Gridcoin-Site/wiki/advantages-and-features.md

 Scrapers and BOINC rewards are seperated from network consensus.
 Every Gridcoin wallet participates in network consensus, and it can proceed even without scrapers or any BOINC rewards whatsoever.
-Thousands of nodes staking with millions of coins are online every day participating in consensus, making Gridcoin more decentralized than many other cryptocurrencis.
+Thousands of nodes staking with millions of coins are online every day participating in consensus, making Gridcoin more decentralized than many other cryptocurrencies.

 Further, Gridcoin has a [voting system](voting "wikilink") to help keep Gridcoin aligned with the community and have meaningful discussions.
 Voting helps reduce conflicts by